Food Tour in Naples

-Use this page as a starting point for a Naples walking tour, a free self-guided route, or the Roamee app for Naples.
+Use this page as a starting point for a Naples walking tour, a free route, or the Roamee app for Naples.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Keep your belongings close in crowded areas and watch for scooters on narrow streets — Naples is safe but spirited, and traffic rules are treated as suggestions.